asaeed/openPath/README.md

-OpenPath Set Up & Implementation
+OpenPath Set-up & Implementation

 ====================================================================================
 Building an Instance:

 	OpenPath is a Node site built on Express.js.
-Idealy, after pulling it down, one should just be able to do an 'npm install' and install all the needed node modules to get it up and running.
-Of course, both Node and Mongodb must be installed globally (I think here, homebrew would be your best bet though, honestly, I haven't tried it for these two) [note: brew was used to install OpenSSL tools on the mac in order to create SSL keys and certificates @see http://greengeckodesign.com/blog/2013/06/15/creating-an-ssl-certificate-for-node-dot-js/]
+Ideally, after pulling it down, one should just be able to do an 'npm install' and install all the needed node modules to get it up and running.
+Of course, both Node and Mongodb must be installed globally (I think here, homebrew would be your best bet though, honestly, I haven't tried it for these two) [note: brew was used to install OpenSSL tools on the Mac in order to create SSL keys and certificates @see http://greengeckodesign.com/blog/2013/06/15/creating-an-ssl-certificate-for-node-dot-js/]

 	Notes on specific node modules: